 English 112B is an upper division English literature course designed to introduce adult readers to young adult literature, a genre most commonly written for adolescents between the ages of 13-19.
 Keep in mind that although the main characters of our novels are children/adolescents, the authors of these books still structure their works with complex literary devices and themes found in adult literature.
 Young adult literature has been erroneously classified as simple-minded, didactic, and inferior to writing for adults.
 Traditionally, literature has served not only to entertain but as a conduit for social commentary.
-This is no different with the genre of YA literature, although some tend to regard this type of writing as "unimportant" because they mistakenly think it exists solely to entertain.
-Social issues such as death, religion, politics, race, economics, and sexuality are just a few of the common themes this genre of literature tackles.
+This is no different with the genre and multiple subgenres of YA literature, although some tend to regard this type of writing as "unimportant" because they mistakenly think it exists solely to entertain.
+Social issues such as death, religion, politics, race, ethnicity, gender, social class, and multiculturalism are just a few of the common issues this genre of literature tackles.
 People who disregard YA literature as "inconsequential" fail to recognize the profoundly important role this genre plays in offering commentary on the norms and social mores for adolescents.
 It might be helpful to keep in mind that Nicole St. John refers to teenagers as "inexperienced adults," who can find in literature a safe haven to accrue much worldly experience.
 In this course, we will examine YA literature in the same manner in which we examine adult literature: we will expand our abilities to think critically, trace relevant themes, and offer analytical assessment of the novels.

 Class sessions will involve some lecture, but will primarily be interactive with discussion, in-class writing, Book Talks, and other presentations.
-You may find it particularly helpful, especially if you are taking the course to fulfill the requirement for middle and/or secondary education, to have a 3 Ring Binder, in which you can assemble resources, handouts and materials related to YA literature.
+You may find it particularly helpful, especially if you are taking the course to fulfill the requirement for middle and/or high school teaching, to create a Google drive in which you can assemble resources, handouts and materials related to YA literature.
 This course, though, is not a methodology course, and I have attempted to tailor assignments with options to address the different majors represented in the class.
 An overall goal is to become immersed in the vast selection of YA literature, the more reading you can do and share with your classmates, the richer your experience will be.

-Course Learning Outcomes
+Program Learning Outcomes